dsantosmerino/filmaffinity-gem/README.md

 ```

 ##### FilmAffinity::Search
-Return an array of FilmAffinity::Movie, just containing preload ID and title.
+Returns an array of FilmAffinity::Movie, containing preload ID and title.

 ##### FilmAffinity::Movie
-Include some methods to retrieve the complete movie info.
+Includes some methods to retrieve the complete movie info.

 ##### FilmAffinity::Top options
-The options hash could include:
+The options hash accepts several parameters:
 ```
 {
   :genre => 'AC',